johanneslietz/backup-removal/README.md

 ## Deletes old backup directories via a Python script
 Expects a directory of daily backup directories, with a %Y-%m-%d pattern in the folder names.

-- /var/backups/2025-01-31-daily
+- /path/to/backups/2025-01-31-daily
-- /var/backups/2025-02-01-daily
+- /path/to/backups/2025-02-01-daily
-- /var/backups/2025-02-02-daily
+- /path/to/backups/2025-02-02-daily
-- /var/backups/2025-02-03-daily
+- /path/to/backups/2025-02-03-daily
 - ...

-It will delete all old backup directories under /var/backups except the one for the current date.
+It will delete all old backup directories under /path/to/backups except the one for the current date.

 ## Usage
+### Verify last Virtualmin backup was successful
+> purge_virtualmin_backups.py /path/to/backups

+### General
-> python3 purge_backups.py /path/to/backups
+> purge_backups.py /path/to/backups

 Optionally add the date pattern, default is <code>%Y-%m-%d</code>.
-> python3 purge_backups.py /path/to/backups %Y-%m-%d
+> purge_backups.py /path/to/backups %Y-%m-%d